abhiraj-kale/Interpreter/README.md

 # Release v0.1.3

-A Windows .exe is available in the v0.1.3 release.
+A Windows .exe is available in the [v0.1.3 release](https://github.com/abhiraj-kale/Interpreter/releases/tag/v0.1.3).

 Download:
 ➡️ [Interpreter.exe](https://github.com/abhiraj-kale/Interpreter/releases/tag/v0.1.3)

 # Interpreter Built Using C++ for a Custom Language

  A lightweight C++ interpreter that parses and evaluates arithmetic and comparison expressions with support for variables, string literals, functions, and basic statements.
 It provides a simple REPL (Read-Eval-Print Loop) interface for interactive execution.
----

 ## Architecture Overview